umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

 * Push the changes to the Cloud environment
 * When everything is pushed, head on over to the Umbraco Cloud Portal
 * Access the backoffice of the Cloud environment you pushed the upgrade to - Development or Live
-* You will again be prompted to login to complete the database upgrade
+* You will again be prompted to log in to complete the database upgrade
 * You will be sent to the backoffice once the upgrade is complete

 Again it's **important** that you make sure everything runs without any errors before moving on to the next Cloud environment.